govau/pancake/README.md

 }
 ```

-### don't save to package.json
+### don’t save to package.json
 `-n`, `--nosave`
 Type: `<flag>`
-Default value: `no flag`

-The command will stop pancake from merging your local settings, complete them with the defaults and save them into your `package.json`.
+The command will stop Pancake from merging your local settings, complete them with the defaults and save them into your `package.json`.
 This will sort-of shrink-wrap all settings in so you are completely reproducible.
 You can also opt-out of this behavior by adding `"uikit": { "auto-save": false }` into your package.json.